-that each program earns more revenue than under competition (which encourages programming).
-This second effect was ignored by previous analyses since they assumed fixed advertising levels.
-When the first effect outweighs the second effect, monopoly ownership provides less programming.
-For example, if the nuisance cost of advertising is small, the one station monopoly can expose the entire audience to the advertising level that maximizes revenue per viewer (\hat{a}) .
+entire audience to the advertising level that maximizes revenue per viewer (\hat{a}) .
 It therefore has no incentive to operate a second station.
 Under competitive ownership, however, the profits to each station are high because equilibrium advertising levels are high.
 Less clear is whether the second effect can outweigh the first under our specific assumptions.
 However, it is not hard to find alternative assumptions under which monopoly ownership leads to more programs.31

-The next proposition summarizes these conclusions about the positive implications of monopoly ownership.32
+The next proposition summarizes these conclusions about the impact of monopoly ownership.32

-Proposition 5 Suppose that both programs are provided with competitive ownership.
+Proposition 4 Suppose that both programs are provided under competition.
 Then, if monopoly ownership also delivers both programs, it will lead to higher advertising levels and lower per viewer advertising prices.
 However, monopoly ownership will produce less programming if the nuisance cost of advertising is sufficiently small.

-What can be said about the normative implications of monopoly ownership?
-In contrast to standard markets, there is no presumption that monopoly ownership produces lower aggregate welfare.
+What can be said about the welfare comparison of monopoly and competitive ownership?
+In contrast to standard markets, there is no presumption that monopoly ownership in broadcasting produces worse outcomes.
 If both regimes deliver both programs, then the welfare comparison simply depends on relative advertising levels.
 If advertising levels are too high with competitive ownership, then they are even higher with monopoly, so that monopoly must reduce welfare.
 If they are too low, then monopoly ownership can raise welfare.
 If monopoly reduces the amount of programming, then the welfare analysis needs to take account of both changes in advertising levels and programming.
+Welfare comparisons are complicated by the fact that both advertising and programming could be either over- or under-provided with competitive ownership.